STAND. COM. REP. NO. 540

 (3) Providing the Attorney General with additional time to review proposed dissolutions of nonprofits.

 The Department of the Attorney General, Hawaii Alliance of Nonprofit Organizations, and a concerned individual testified in support of this measure.
 The Aloha Society of Association Executives and a concerned individual provided comments.

 Your Committee notes that the Aloha Society of Association Executives voiced concerns regarding a nonprofit director's duty of loyalty, as well as imposing a prohibition on a director from voting in matters where a director may have a potential conflict of interest.
 Your Committee shares the concerns on the prohibition on voting and the tremendous impact this could have on decision making by governing boards of nonprofits, especially smaller boards.
 Although your Committee also has concerns regarding the explicit duty of loyalty, the Attorney General testified that a duty of loyalty for nonprofits is already contained in common law.
 However, this statute was enacted in 2000 and has not been adjudicated on this point.
 As such, your Committee finds that explicitly codifying a duty of loyalty will prevent any confusion as to a nonprofit director's duty.

 Your Committee has amended this measure by:

-(4) Changing its effective date to January 1, 2050, to encourage further discussion; and
+(2) Changing its effective date to July 1, 2112, to facilitate further discussion; and

-As affirmed by the record of votes of the members of your Committee on Water & Land that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1019, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1019, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1027, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1027, H.D.
+1, and be referred to your Committee on Judiciary.